 - Personal statement and letters of recommendation

-- Official TOEFL or IELTS, if applicable, minimum scores of 100 on the TOEFL and 7.5 on the IELTS are required
+- Official TOEFL, IELTS, or Duolingo if applicable, minimum scores of 100 on the TOEFL, 7.5 on the IELTS, or 120 on the Duolingo test are required.